 Again, to protect yourself from such attacks you should use end-to-end encryption and while doing so taking extra care at verifying the server authenticity.

-But on top of that the certificate authorities model of trust on Internet is susceptible to various methods of compromise.
+But on top of that the certificate authorities model of trust on the Internet is susceptible to various methods of compromise.

-For example, on March 15, 2011, Comodo, one of the major SSL certificates company, reported that a user account with an affiliate registration authority had been compromised.
+For example, on March 15, 2011, Comodo, one of the major SSL certificates authorities, reported that a user account with an affiliate registration authority had been compromised.
 It was then used to create a new user account that issued nine certificate signing requests for seven domains: mail.google.com, login.live.com, www.google.com, login.yahoo.com (three certificates), login.skype.com, addons.mozilla.org, and global trustee.
 See Comodo: The Recent RA Compromise.